Anomalous55/Alpha-QoL/README.md

 Download the latest release [here](https://github.com/Anomalous55/Alpha-QoL/releases).

-Prism Launcher is HIGHLY RECCOMMENDED for this task.
+Prism Launcher is HIGHLY RECOMMENDED for this task.

 Open your `version.jar` file using an archive editor, Delete `META-INF` then add the mod files into it, overwriting existing files when prompted.